 7. Calendly - The Scheduling Layer That Connects to Any Video Platform

-Calendly isn't a video platform.
-It's a scheduling tool that auto-generates meeting links for Zoom, Google Meet, Teams, or Webex based on your preference.
-For recruiters, Calendly solves the specific problem of interview scheduling - candidates pick a time from your available slots, and the meeting link arrives automatically.
-No back-and-forth emails.
+Calendly isn’t a video platform.
+As a scheduling tool, it auto-generates meeting links for Zoom, Google Meet, Teams, or Webex based on your preference.
+Calendly solves a specific problem for recruiters: interview scheduling.
+Available slots appear on a shareable link, candidates book themselves, and the meeting link arrives automatically.
+Back-and-forth emails disappear.

-The free plan handles basic one-on-one scheduling.
-The Standard plan ($10/user/month) adds multiple event types, automated reminders, and integrations with Salesforce and HubSpot.
-The Teams plan ($16/user/month) enables round-robin scheduling - useful for distributing interviews evenly across your hiring team.
+Calendly’s free plan handles basic one-on-one scheduling.
+Standard ($10/user/month) adds multiple event types, automated reminders, and integrations with Salesforce and HubSpot.
+At $16/user/month, the enterprise tier enables round-robin scheduling - useful for distributing interviews evenly across your hiring team.

 Where Calendly adds real recruiting value is in combination with your video tool.
 Instead of emailing a candidate, waiting for a reply, checking your calendar, proposing three times, and then sending a Zoom link - Calendly compresses that into one step.
 Some ATS platforms (Greenhouse, Lever) integrate with Calendly natively, which means scheduled interviews automatically create events in both your calendar and the candidate’s ATS record.

-The limitation is that Calendly only handles scheduling.
-It doesn't source candidates, send outreach, or manage your recruiting pipeline.
-You still need separate tools for everything before and after the meeting itself.
-For teams that want scheduling integrated into the full recruiting workflow rather than bolted on as a separate tool, an AI interview scheduling platform may be a better fit.
+Calendly only handles scheduling.
+That’s the core limitation.
+It doesn’t source candidates, send outreach, or manage your recruiting pipeline.
+Separate tools are still needed for everything before and after the meeting itself.
+Teams that want scheduling integrated into the full recruiting workflow rather than bolted on as a separate tool may find an AI interview scheduling platform a better fit.

 - Pricing: Free (basic), Standard $10/user/mo, Teams $16/user/mo